 There are many steps you can take to reduce your risk for Lyme disease.
 Lyme disease has been diagnosed for individuals who spent time outdoors anywhere in the U.S., although the risks may still be higher in the Northeast from Virginia to Maine, or the West coast.
 To reduce your chances of getting Lyme disease when you spend time in or near wooded areas, make sure you wear light colored clothing that covers your skin and use insect repellent.
 Be sure to check yourself and any loved ones for ticks as soon as possible after you get inside.
 The chances of developing Lyme are highest if the tick is attached for at least 24-48 hours in order to spread the disease, so if you see them early try to remove them before they can infect you.
 The best way to avoid Lyme disease is prevention.

-Research published in 2014 confirms that individuals who were never exposed to a tick can develop Lyme disease that is sexually transmitted.
-So if you or a sexual partner has Lyme disease, be sure to use protection until the infection has been cured.
+Research published in 2014 shows that Lyme disease can potentially be sexually transmitted.
+So, if you or a sexual partner has Lyme disease, be sure to use protection until the infection has been cured.